Brookfield Relocation Services

 Question: When should I plan my House Hunting Trip?

 Answer: Yes, we do recommend home inspections.
 There are circumstances (often in bidding war scenarios) in which having a home inspection condition may reduce the likelihood of having the seller accept our offer, however there are also ways to mitigate that.
 We could do a pre-inspection if that helps in making you feel comfortable with your purchase.
 Full disclosure though: there is still a chance even with this pre-inspection that we still lose the house to another buyer.
-There may be circumstances in which Brookfield does not cover the inspection, however we have not yet encountered said circumstance.
-So long as you use an approved inspector, the inspector has always billed Brookfield directly and our clients didn’t have to pay anything out of pocket.
-You will need to be able to provide the home inspector with the contact information for your Brookfield Representative.
-We have a list of approved Home Inspectors that we can share with you.

 Question: Are there other types of inspections that I should be doing?